 This phase is also known as the Test Strategy phase.
 In this phase, the cost estimates and efforts for the entire project are determined by the Test lead or Test manager (varies from company to company).

 Once the requirement phase is completed the test planning phase starts and the test plan is prepared based on the analysis of the requirements gathered from the requirement phase.
 The test plan is the result of the test planning phase.

 The test phase is also known as Testing Effort estimation or Test strategy document.
 After the completion of the Test phase, the test case development activity is started by the Quality Assurance team.
 This is the first phase of the actual testing tasks.
 This phase gives the answer to the question “what is to be tested” and “what resources or things are required for the testing”.

 The Entry Criteria for the Test planning phase is:

 - Requirements documents (the updated version of missing or unclear requirements).

-- Report on automation criteria should be available.
+- A report on automation criteria should be available.

 The activities associated with the Test Planning phase are:

 1. Defining the scope and objective of the experiment.